BSalemi/NumberWizard/README.md

 Welcome to Number Wizard!

-This is a simple number guessing game built with C# and Unity.
+This is a simple console number guessing game built with C# and Unity.

 # Installation